digideskio/support-tools/timeseries/metrics.md

   </dt>
   <dd>
-    On Linux this metric reports the number of major page faults; a correlated increse in memory, increase and page faults, and decrease in performance indicates that performance is likely suffering from excessive memory usage causing paging.
+    On Linux this metric reports the number of major page faults; a correlated increase in memory, increase and page faults, and decrease in performance indicates that performance is likely suffering from excessive memory usage causing paging.
 Consult the tcmalloc memory metrics for confirmation and to begin diagnosis.